-While Machu Picchu certainly is its biggest tourist draw, there are many more things to do in Peru that travellers often ignore.
+While Machu Picchu certainly is its biggest tourist draw and often completes the itinerary of a cool tour to South America, there are many more things to do in Peru that travelers often ignore.
 From visiting the beautiful capital Lima to the Amazon Rainforest to hiking in Pastoruri Glacier, this southern American country offers an exciting urban life and breathtaking natural landscapes.

 Great things to do in Peru besides Machu Picchu

 Peru is a country with a diverse landscape, ranging from the Andean highlands to the Amazon rainforest to the beaches along the coastline.
 Its land was home to most of the Inca civilization, the largest empire in pre-Columbian America, and possibly the largest empire in the world in the early 16th century.

 Most people go to Peru and only visit Machu Picchu.
 The wondrous ruins deserve a visit but there is much more to this country than just the New Wonder of the World.
 From mysterious ancient drawings to underrated waterfalls, we take a look at the top things to do in Peru besides Machu Picchu.

 Lima is divided among tourists: some love it, others hate it.
 Either way, you’ll probably start your journey here in Lima, one of the best places to visit in Peru.

 Peru is known to have the best cuisine in South America, and Lima is the unofficial gastronomical capital of South America.
 It is home to some world-renowned chefs and a couple of Top-10 Best Restaurants in the world.
 Make sure to try some ceviche – the national food of Peru!